 - Candidates include PhDs and/or MDs who have completed training only within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

 - All applicants and applicant sponsors for the award must be partners of the Council on Basic Cardiovascular Sciences.
-If you need to become an AHA/ASA Professional Partner you should do so by May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA professional membership.
+If you need to become an AHA Professional Partner you should do so by May 30 for your partner account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Partner.

 - An individual may not compete for similar early career investigator awards from other American Heart Association scientific councils during the same year for the same meeting.